Mosul: Infrastructure

 During the Battle of Mosul (2016–17) between IS and the Iraqi Army supported by an international coalition, two bridges were 'damaged' by coalition airstrikes in October 2016, two others in November, and the Old Bridge was 'disabled' in early December.
-According to the BBC, in late December the bridges were targeted to disrupt the resupply of IS forces in East Mosul from West Mosul.
-In January 2017, CNN reported that IS itself had 'destroyed' all bridges to slow the Iraqi ground troops' advance, citing Iraqi commander Lieutenant General Abdul Amir Rasheed Yarallah.
+According to the news lmed, in late December the bridges were targeted to disrupt the resupply of IS forces in East Mosul from West Mosul.
+In January 2017, CNN reported that IS itself had 'destroyed' all bridges to slow the Iraqi ground troops' advance.

 Mosul is served by Mosul International Airport.